foundry-rs/book/src/cheatcodes/README.md

 - [RPC](./rpc.md): RPC related cheatcodes
 - [File](./fs.md): Cheatcodes for working with files

+### Add a new cheatcode

+If you need a new feature, consider [contributing to the Foundry's codebase](../contributing.md) to add the cheatcode.

 ### Cheatcodes Interface

 This is a Solidity interface for all of the cheatcodes present in Forge.